 I don’t think where my dad was coming from had much to do with my sexuality as much as it did with masculinity as a gender role.
-My dad knew that I was straight, he knew that I was male, that it was how I affiliated with, it was obvious from early on.
+My dad knew that I was straight, he knew that I was male, that it was how I identified, it was obvious from early on.
 He wasn’t attempting to disrupt the part of me that was open-minded.
 He was trying to steer me in the direction to not get my ass kicked. (laughs)

-I went on later to get in a few scuffles, but that because of drunkenness.
+I went on later to get in a few scuffles, but that was because of drunkenness.
 The way he raised and directed me when I was a kid, if I had paid closer attention to it, I would have never got in much trouble at all.
 I had my own ways of rebellion.
 I was never a sullen teenager, I was never somebody who thought that I knew more than he did, but there were moments there.